Your ADHD symptoms may come and go after your 20s, so you might need more help at different times. Here’s what you should know about ADHD in adults.

 If you’re having a hard time doing your job, experiencing stress with your family or friends, or falling very behind on chores, seek help.
 Talk therapy and medication for ADHD and any other mental health condition can help enormously.
 The classic book “Driven to Distraction,” written by two doctors with ADHD, offers insight along with coping tools.

-One tool: don’t be too proud to lean on a personal assistant, spouse, or business partner to help you get and stay organized.
+Don’t be too proud to lean on a personal assistant, spouse, or business partner to help you get and stay organized.
 Instead, be grateful and reciprocate in your areas of strength, which might be pouring start-up energy into a big project on their behalf or finding creative solutions.

 How to flourish with ADHD